J-1 physician visa waivers

 Our evidence rating is based on the likelihood of achieving these outcomes:

 There is insufficient evidence to determine whether J-1 visa waivers increase the availability of physicians in rural and other underserved areas over the long-term.
-Available evidence suggests that waivers may increase providers in the short-term; however, long-term retention appears less likely3, 4, 5, 6.
+Available evidence suggests that waivers may increase providers in the short-term; however, long-term retention appears less likely6, 7, 8, 9, 10.
+Additional evidence is needed to confirm effects, along with research on methods to recruit and retain additional physicians in underserved areas11 and to discover which patient populations are being served2.

 Implementation Examples

-Employment of international medical graduates under J-1 visa waivers varies widely among states8.
-From 2001-2010, participating states used an average of 17.4 waivers out of the 30 allotted through the program2.
-In 2014, almost 2,000 foreign-born medical students or residents in the J-1 visa program were eligible for waivers upon completion of their residency.
-Alaska, Idaho, and Wyoming had no eligible students or residents, while Michigan and Texas had the greatest number eligible, 186 and 150 respectively9.
+Employment of international medical graduates under J-1 visa waivers varies widely among states13.
+Nationally, waiver use increased from 550 in 2001 to 1,162 in 2020, an increase of 111%1.
+In 2022, approximately 3,300 foreign-born medical students or residents in the J-1 visa program were eligible for waivers upon completion of their residency.
+Alaska was the only state without eligible students or residents, while New York State and Pennsylvania had the greatest numbers eligible, with 663 and 263 respectively14.

 Implementation Resources